Changissnz/selfinterest/README.md

 as such without the individual having to take additional steps to excel as a "political animal" or a "social creature" in these environments of loose definition, albeit of representation still as officious as local traditionalism.
 And this is truthfully very defeatist to the enactment of egalitarianism since wealth and rank are ever-present yet not as structured in definitional expression for objective recognition.
-This goes to support the idea that any patriotism from individual, family, or sub-collective alike must be constantly questionable.
+The dynamism in capability from this obscurantist mannerism is a strength for a powerful city-state and also the point of culprit where many willful wrongs are done as compensation to continue the structure while maintaining the freedom of expression not always from structure.
+These points made go to support the idea that any patriotism from individual, family, or sub-collective alike must be constantly questionable.